 Sometimes my best ideas just come randomly.
 I needed to create a design for a hair salon but we were on a budget.
-Usually when that happens I go to the studio and look through supplies and left-over paint for some inspiration.
+Usually, when that happens I go to the studio and look through supplies and left-over paint for some inspiration.

 I love coming up with crazy one-of-a-kind ideas and this was one of them.
-The technique I used was a simple rag off effect and about six different color matte and metallic paints.
+The technique I used was a simple rag of the effect and about six different color matte and metallic paints.
 You can find the step-by-step instructions in my book How to Faux Finish Using Common Household Items.

 To create this look you will need to measure the room vertically and horizontally in inches.
-This will determine how many square you will end up with.
+This will determine how many squares you will end up with.
 I just decided how big I wanted the squares and divided it into the total inches around the room.

 The easiest way to do that is to apply the tape vertically first then horizontally.
 I used a 1” blue tape on this project.
 Don’t forget to keep the width of the tape in mind when you’re measuring.
 This way all your squares will be the same.